Petrus Steyn: Dutch Reformed Church Sandstone parsonage

-The sandstone parsonage of the local Dutch Reformed Church was the place where a portion of the 1933 Bible translation from Dutch to Afrikaans was completed by Reverent Steyn who was responsible for the books of Acts and Johannes and lived in the parsonage from 1930 to 1933.
+The sandstone parsonage of the local Dutch Reformed Church was the place where a portion of the 1933 Bible translation from Dutch to Afrikaans was completed by Reverend Steyn who was responsible for the books of Acts and Johannes and lived in the parsonage from 1930 to 1933.
 The parsonage was declared a national monument in 1988 and is situated on Du Plessis street.

 Heritage Sites

 Petrus Steyn grave yard

-The family grave yard of Petrus Steyn was laid out in 1898 under the oak tree and the area is now part of the Rhino Heritage Park.The oak tree is the oldest known tree in town.
+The family grave yard of Petrus Steyn was laid out in 1898 under the oak tree and the area is now part of the Rhino Heritage Park.
+The oak tree is the oldest known tree in town.

-General Cornelis H. Olivier.
+General Cornelis H. Olivier

-General Cornelis Hermanus Olivier (1851–1924) one of the delegates sent to sign the Peace Treaty of Vereeniging to end the Second Anglo Boer War on 31 May 1902.
+General Cornelis Hermanus Olivier one of the delegates sent to sign the Peace Treaty of Vereeniging to end the Second Anglo Boer War on 31 May 1902.

 He was a Boer General and lived in the Lindley district where he had a farm.
 He lies buried at the old Petrus Steyn cemetery.